goat-soup-eater/factions_reimagined/README.md

 # factions_reimagined
 This mod replaces writing for the races in the game Remnants of the Precursors.

-The process is quite long so the mod only changes the writing for the Klackon and Humans for now, but eventually will change the writing for all (or most) races in the game.
+Development has ended.

+Only the Klackon and Human race are complete.
+Files with incomplete content are:

+- Alkari intro, dialogue
+- Bulrathi intro, labels
+- Darlok dialogue
+- Meklar dialogue, labels, intro
+- Silicoid intro

 How to install: